-What are the sources of the atmospheric nitrogen gas?
+What are the sources of atmospheric nitrogen gas?

-Nitrogen gas is also called the azote which means lifeless as it does not help in burning and it is not included in the respiration process, and nitrogen molecule ( N 2 ) is composed of two nitrogen atoms (N).
+Nitrogen gas is also called the azote which means lifeless as it does not help in burning and it is not included in the respiration process, and nitrogen molecule (N2) is composed of two nitrogen atoms (N).
 Nitrogen gas is the most abundant gas in the atmosphere, it represents 78 % of the volume of the atmosphere, So the main source of nitrogen gas is the atmosphere air.

-Nitrogen gas is a very important gas as it forms the protein substances that builds up the body of all the living organisms, nitrogen gas exists in all the protein substances as it is the main component of protein.
+Nitrogen gas is a very important gas as it forms the protein substances that build up the body of all the living organisms, nitrogen gas exists in all the protein substances as it is the main component of protein.

-The volatile organic nitrogen compounds are released to the atmosphere during the plant decay, and nitrogen contributes in the composition of all the living tissues of the living organisms.
+The volatile organic nitrogen compounds are released to the atmosphere during the plant decay, and nitrogen contributes to the composition of all the living tissues of the living organisms.

 The industrial emissions and the fossil fuel combustion contribute gaseous nitrous oxides, nitrous oxides, nitrate and nitric acid which is one component of the acid rain from the sources sometimes hundreds of miles distant.